RCA Corporation: Phonographs and records

 In 1934, following the debacle of its long-play record, RCA Victor introduced the Duo Jr., an inexpensive, small, basic electric turntable designed to be plugged into radio sets.
-The Duo Jr. was sold at cost, but was practically given away with the purchase of a certain number of Victor records.
+The Duo Jr. was sold at cost, but was discounted even further with the purchase of a certain number of Victor records.
 The Duo Jr.'s rock-bottom price and America's slowly improving economy helped to overcome the national apathy to phonographs, and record sales gradually began to recover.
-Around 1935, RCA began marketing the modernistic RCA Victor M Special, a polished aluminum portable record player designed by John Vassos that has become an icon of 1930s American industrial design.
+Around 1935, RCA began marketing the modern RCA Victor M Special, a polished aluminum portable record player designed by John Vassos that has become an icon of 1930s American industrial design.
 In 1949, RCA Victor released the first 45 rpm "single" records, as a response to Columbia Records successful introduction of its microgroove 331/3 rpm "LP" format in 1948.
 As RCA Victor adopted Columbia's 331/3 rpm LP records in 1950, Columbia then adopted RCA Victor's 45 rpm records.

+In 1965, RCA Victor launched the 8-track tape cartridge.
+For over a decade, sales of 8-tracks made a huge and profitable impact on consumers of recorded music.

+Sales of the 8-track format began to decline during the late 1970s as consumer preference turned to the compact cassette tape introduced by Philips in 1963.
+By 1982, 8-track tapes were no longer being stocked by most music retailers and by 1990, the format had vanished completely.